3o14r473/GUIDE_how-to-install-dwm-in-qubesos/README.md

 Now we have a dwm build that is able to indicate to the user what window belongs to which qube.
-The colorscheme for each qubelabel can be configured inside config.def.h.
+The colorscheme for each qubelabel can be configured inside `config.def.h`.

-So far, this is a very minimal setup and most readers probably want to atleast follow [6.2](#applying-dwm-rules-based-on-label-and-qube-name), [6.3](#better-fullscreen-mode), [6.4](#launching-applications-via-dmenu) and [6.6](#quick-starting-domu-terminals) down below in the Tips and tricks section.
+So far, this is a very minimal setup and most readers probably want to atleast follow [6.2](#applying-dwm-rules-based-on-label-and-qube-name), [6.3](#better-fullscreen-mode), [6.4](#launching-applications-via-dmenu) and [6.6](#quick-starting-domu-terminals) down below in the tips and tricks section.
 Feel free to further configure this build before proceeding, but it is possible to come back here at any point in time to adjust and recompile the latest iteration of your personal dwm build.

-## Maintaining dwm configuration and customization in git
+### Maintaining dwm configuration and customization in git

 Whenever you want to modify or update your dwm configuration, simply boot up your build-dwm qube and follow the same procedure we use above.
 Recording your changes with git makes for a great overview of your modifications and lets you experiment with your setup.